Nelynx/Seminario-SINGULAR/Transversals/overview.md

 Reduce `Lf` to echelon form using Gaussian elimination.
 The resulting matrix gives a canonical basis for `Lf`.

+### Computing the echelon form on Singular
+Gaussian elimination can be computed via `groebner` (on global ordering) or `std` (local ordering).
+The matrix must be coded as an ideal or a module.
+While these commands admit matrices, results differ, and _A Singular Introduction to Commutative Algebra_ does this casting.
+However, the matrix is sparse, and alternative reduction methods are suggested, so computational costs should be measured down the line.

 ## Step 3
 A basis `C` for the complement space is computed via adding monomials.

 ## Step 4